Fourth DUI in Florida

 Our main office is located in Tampa in Hillsborough County.
 We also have a second office in New Port Richey, FL, where we fight a fourth DUI in Pasco County, FL.

 Contact a criminal defense attorney at the Sammis Law Firm to discuss any DUI in Tampa, FL.
-At the Sammis Law Firm, our attorneys provide free consultations for anyone charged with a Felony DUI charged as a fourth or subsequent offense under Florida law.
+At the Sammis Law Firm, our attorneys provide free consultations for anyone charged with a Felony DUI as a fourth or subsequent offense under Florida law.

 Call 813-250-0500 today.